San-harsha/basic_html_site/README.md

 # Amazon_clone
-This is a basic clone of amazon.com using only html and css(no javascript is used)
+This is a basic website made using only html